CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Checks row count for `vdsvehicledata` in ITS Central vs. row count in `raw_vdsvehicledata` in RDS.
 If new rows exceed a threshold (currently 1%), re-triggers dag runs for those days using TriggerDagRunOperator.

 Currently scheduled @monthly with 60 day lookback.
 Set `lookback_days` under task group `monitor_row_count` in vds_monitor.py.

+# Tips for Use
+- Start with the timeframe of interest and identify which sensors have data available rather than first identifying the correct sensors.
+- The raw data tables are very large.
+Make sure to use Explain (F7) and check you are using available indices and partitions.
+- For data requests, you can select from only the partition of interest. eg. `FROM vds.raw_vdsdata_div2_202308` instead of `FROM vds.raw_vdsdata WHERE division_id = 2 and dt >= '2023-08-01 00:00:00'::timestamp....`.